TikTok Analytics: Your Guide to Understanding the Metrics

 Understanding when your followers are most active is one of the best ways to discover your best time to post, which can be a great way to guarantee more interactions straight out of the gate.

 Once you see the times that are the best, try uploading during those most active times.
-The same thing can be said for not posting at certain times, too.

 TikTok Analytics Reporting